opendatamesh-initiative/odm-specification-dpdescriptor/GOVERNANCE.md

 * Appointing the TSC Chair

 ### Adding a member
-Anyone can propose their candidacy to become a member of the TSC by writing to [odm.info@quantyca.it](mailto:odm.info@quantyca.it).
+Everyone can ask to become a TSC Member by writing to [odm.info@quantyca.it](mailto:odm.info@quantyca.it).

 The TSC is responsible for evaluating all applications and accepting or rejecting them.

 Although applications are individual, it is not possible to have more than two members of TSC belonging to the same company.

-The TSC can have a maximum of 15 members, including the Chairman.
+The TSC can have a maximum of 15 members, including the TSC Chair.
 Once this capacity is reached, adding new members requires either removing a current member or revising this governance rule.

 If the number of TSC Members falls below  5, it is the responsibility of the TSC itself to mobilize to identify new members.